L1TnzO/geospatial-incident-platform/docs/frontend/map.md

 ## Station Overlay

-- Toggle: `<input type="checkbox">` bound to `useMapPreferencesStore.showStations`.
+- Toggle: `useMapPreferencesStore.showStations` drives the control in the map toolbar.
-- When enabled, the map renders custom div-icon markers with a 🚒 glyph.
+- When enabled, the map renders custom div-icon markers with a 🚒 glyph and Leaflet popups via `StationLayer`.
-- Each station popup shows the station code, active status, and contact phone.
+- Each station popup shows the station name and identifier.
 Response zone boundaries are fetched but currently not drawn—future work may plot polygons or coverage circles.
 - The hook memoizes results so repeatedly toggling stations avoids additional network requests unless the user explicitly refreshes.

 ## Detail Modal